 The leading burn problem in Massachusetts is hot liquid scalds to children under age 5.
 Learn to prevent and treat burns from hot liquid and burns from fire and heat.

 Fire departments can use Burn Awareness Week to promote burn awareness in their communities.
-The theme for Burn Awareness Week 2019 is: It Can Happen in a Flash with a Splash.
+The theme for Burn Awareness Week 2020 is: Contact Burns-Hot Surfaces Damage Skin.

 Hot drink safety